Sant Feliu de Guíxols: Etymology

 The name Sant Feliu goes back to the martyred saint, Felix of Girona (d.
 August 31, 304), who came from Carthage in North Africa.
 Guíxols is a word derived from the former word iecsalis from a tenth-century document that mentions the monastery and seems to mean "rope-maker".

 History

-An Iberian settlement was already present in the 5th century B.C. in the hill where the Salvament lies today.
-From the 1st century B.C. onwards, the population started moving to the plains surrounding the Riera de les Comes, where, in the Middle Ages, the Monestir de Sant Feliu de Guíxols was built.
+An Iberian settlement was already present in the 5th century BC in the hill where the Salvament lies today.
+From the 1st century BC onwards, the population started moving to the plains surrounding the Riera de les Comes, where, in the Middle Ages, the Monestir de Sant Feliu de Guíxols was built.
 The settlement grew, and soon dwellings started to spring up on the other side of the watercourse, which would become the nucleus of the medieval town, centered on the market.

 Between 1892 and 1969, the town was connected to the city of Girona by the narrow gauge Sant Feliu de Guíxols–Girona railway.
 The line has since been converted into a greenway.